arduino/docs-content/content/retired/06.getting-started-guides/ArduinoYun/ArduinoYun.md

 ![](./assets/YunParts.png)

 In addition to the 32U4 chip, the Yún has an additional processor, an Atheros AR9331, which runs a distribution of Linux for embedded systems named OpenWrt-Yun, based on OpenWrt.
-A full install of Python 2.7 is included as well.
+A full install of Python® 2.7 is included as well.

 The Yún has a number of different physical characteristics and connectors than the Leonardo.
 There is an on-board SD slot, Ethernet jack, and a USB-A Host connector.
 There is no power barrel connector on the Yún; it can be powered from the micro-USB connector.